open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 ## Span links

-Spans can be created with casaul links to other spans.
+Spans can be created with causal links to other spans.

 ```js
 function someFunction(spanToLinkFrom) {